1. Can traditional and nontraditional students apply for positions posted at Campus Jobs? How do I access the Campus Jobs webpage?

 14. My spouse isn’t a LETU student.
 Can my spouse apply for campus jobs?

 No, you must be a current LETU student to be eligible for student employment.
 A spouse may be interested in applying for a staff position.
 Go to www.letu.edu/jobs to discover current staff vacancies.
 Also, spouses may be interested in applying for off-campus positions found at www.collegecentral.com/letu.

 15. How can I find off-campus jobs that are available?

 The Longview community values LETU students.
-Check out the bulletin board in MSC-1, which has postings of local businesses that are looking for part-time help.
-Additionally, you can learn about off-campus employment by going to www.collegecentral.com/letu, which will take you to College Central.
+You can learn about off-campus employment by going to www.collegecentral.com/letu, which will take you to College Central.
 This is where local businesses post their part-time job openings.
 (Note: Jobs posted at College Central are not approved for Federal Work Study employment.)

 16. Tell me more about College Central!

 In addition to learning about local part-time jobs, this website is a great way for you to explore career opportunities because graduating seniors use the same tool for their job searches.
 The College Central site requires a password and log-in, and you will be guided through the easy steps to create those.
 College Central can be accessed by going to: